efren-palacios/duellinks/_posts/content/guides/deck-types/2018-04-12-treeborn-guide-by-xb8.md

 #### Cyber Angels:

-If you can predict the opponent is playing Cyber Angels, hope for an ECon take play and for them to not OTK you.
+If you can predict the opponent is playing Cyber Angels, hope for an E-con take play and for them to not OTK you.
 Piercing from {Cyber Angel Dakini} hurts a lot.

 #### Horus: